As a kid, I heard the words practice makes perfect all of the time.

 I would change practice makes perfect to practice makes BETTER.

 I would tell myself that the ultimate goal is not to achieve perfection but to continue to grow as a person.
 To Seek new challenges and stretch outside of my comfort zone.
-To follow every interest and curiosity that pop into my head and dive into learning and exploring.
+To follow every interest and curiosity that pops into my head and dive into learning and exploring.

 The people I admire most in this world are the ones who live their lives from a place of kindness, respect, curiosity, and adventure.
 They’re not striving for perfection, they’re striving for better.